JaminMartin/pyet-mc/README.md

     trace2pt5pct = Trace(params2pt5pct, time,  '2.5%', interaction_components2pt5pct)
     trace5pct = Trace(params5pct, time, '5%', interaction_components5pct)
 ```
-these objects and our list of variables can be passed to the optimiser for fitting.
+These objects and our list of variables can be passed to the optimiser for fitting.
 ```python
  opti = Optimiser([trace2pt5pct,trace5pct],[params2pt5pct,params5pct], model = 'default')
 ```
-We choose the default model, as this is our energy transfer model discussed above.
+We choose the default model, which isour energy transfer model discussed above.
 We then give our model a guess.
 This can be inferred by inspecting the data or being very patient with the fitting / choice of the optimiser.
 ```python
 guess = {'amp1': 1, 'amp2': 1, 'cr': 2e9,'rad' : 500, 'offset1': 0 , 'offset2': 0}
 ```
-As you can see, we only need to specify the unique set of parameters, in this case, six, rather than eight total parameters.
+As you can see, we only need to specify the unique set of parameters, in this case, six rather than eight total parameters.
 This will force the fitting to use the same cross-relaxation and radiative rates for both traces.
 This is what we would expect to be the case physically.
 The concentration dependence is handled by our interaction components.
-In a real experimental situation, you may not be able to have these parameters coupled if there is uncertainty in your actual concentrations.
+In a real experimental situation, you may only be able to have these parameters coupled if there is uncertainty in your actual concentrations.
 If your cross-relaxation parameters vary greatly, this is a good indication your concentrations used to calculate the interaction components is off.

 Regardless, we can finally attempt to fit the data.
 We tell our optimiser to fit and give it one of the scipy.optimise methods and any other keywords, e.g. bounds or tolerance.
 ```python